This post is part of the series Canary Islands

 The beach Jandia is located in the very Southeast of the island, near the town of Morro Jable.
 One section has the name “Playa de Motorral” – best for families with children.
 The other part of Jandia is very windy and sometimes even unpleasant to enjoy sunbathing.
-The sand here is light-colored, but due to the wind the waves are relative huge.
+The sand here is light-coloured, but due to the wind, the waves are relatively huge.

 In Corralejo you can find several small beaches with a lot of families and children.
 So if you want to have a peaceful sunny day you better go to Corralejo’s National Park (Parque Natural de las Dunas de Corralejo) – 11 km long dune area, white sand beaches and turquoise water!
 These beaches are also perfect for wind- and kite surfers.

 El Cotillo is a fisher village and very well developed tourist destination.
 The beach is really unique as here you can find the perfect natural colour-splash between white sands and black lava sand and rocks.
 The difference between El Cotillo’s beach and all other beaches located in the west is that the water here is pretty shallow and you can actually go and bath here.